Terrhy999/Terrhy999/README.md

 ### Some cool stuff I built
 - [Stately Hyland Apiaries](https://statelyhylandapiaries.com) blog and store.
-- [Spotify Poppin'](https://spotify.terrhyland.com/) for some neat info on your spotify playlists.

-### What I'm working on now
 - [Brawl-Hub](https://github.com/Terrhy999/brawl-hub), a website for Magic: the Gathering Historic Brawl decklists, and insights/analysis on decklists and commanders.